Leaking Conservatory Causes

 Remember also that the source of leaks or damp may not be caused by a problem with the conservatory itself, for example the presence of a previously fitted cavity wall tray could render damp on the inside of the conservatory.

 Lead is often used as the material for 'flashing', to provide cover over the joint between a conservatory and a house.
 Lead is chosen because it is durable, a great sound-proofer and an insulator.
 Lead has the ability to expand and contract as the temperature rises and falls and can be 'dressed' into different shapes to suit various applications.
 Although highly resistant to corrosion, leaks can occur if poorly fitted.
 Another material often used is 'Flashband' which is an adhesive flashing used to fix a conservatory repair.
 Often flashband is a temporary measure and while it has its uses is not as permanent as lead flashing.

-Lead flashing is usually inserted into the mortar joint between courses of brick.
-Small pieces of lead are often used to wedge the flashing in place until the joint is re-pointed with mortar - some fitters choose to use a good lead flashing sealant, like Flash-mate.
-A Flashing Tape is also available for DIY repairs.
+Lead flashing is usually inserted into the mortar joint between courses of brick, with small pieces of lead often used to wedge the flashing in place until the joint is re-sealed with mortar or a good lead flashing sealant, like Flash-mate.
+High quality Code 3 lead roll and building regulations approved Code 4 lead roll is available from our sister company.
+Flashing Tape is also available for DIY repairs.

 Loose cappings/slipped roof panels

 Over time uPVC cappings can loose their compression against the roof material, which provides rainwater with a route through a conservatory roof.
 It can also allows the roof material to slide down the glazing bars.
 A slipped roof panel will create a gap at the ridge of the roof through which water may enter, along with cold drafts and noise.
 Fix slipped roof panels by sliding the panels back in to place and replacing any missing or loose glazing bar end caps.